 Take the LIE toward Brooklyn and back pedal across the Manhattan Bridge.”]

-scores for acts of care between 2 or more people: text, screenshot, dimensions variable
+scores for acts of care with 2 or more: text, screenshot, dimensions variable